DOWNLOAD IPv4 BUYER’S CHECKLIST

 Europe and the Middle East

 - Setup your RIPE NCC Access account so you can complete the necessary prep steps.
 This should only take 5-10 minutes, and is required to complete everything else.

 - In RIPE, create role, maintainer, and organization objects.
 The first two are created as a pair, designating who has authority to make changes over objects in the RIPE database.
 This should take just 5-10 minutes, and helps streamline the transfer later.

 - From my.ripe.net, click RIPE Database, Create an Object, and select “role and maintainer pair.”
 For “mntnr” typically use a word or words to refer to your company, usually followed by “-mnt.”
 For example, ExampleCo-mnt.
 For “role” (you can switch to “person,” but then you’re stuck if that one person leaves the company) enter a name (“Network Operations Center”) and their email address below (email@example.com).

 From my.ripe.net, click RIPE Database, Create an Object, and select “organization.”
 Use the mntnr created above.
 For “organization” use something like ExampleCo-ripe where the org-name Example Company, Inc.

 - In RIPE, look up your company in your national corporations registry.
 You will need the registration number, the registration filing, and you will want to make sure one of the authorized signatories named in that paperwork understands they will need to sign a transfer agreement.
 You will need this to complete the transfer paperwork.

-In Asia and Pacific nations (APNIC region)
+Asia and Pacific nations